 Cilantro Lime Chicken is both simple and flavorful!
-Pair it with cilantro-lime rice and mango avocado salsa for a delicious, healthy meal.
+Pair it with cilantro-lime rice and mango avocado salsa for a fresh and delicious meal.

 Cilantro Lime Chicken on a bed of rice with fresh salsa.